Does this GIF resonate with you? I am sure most email marketers will find it relatable for their marketing strategy.

 Another example is the email template from Uncommon Goods.
 They have used a cinemagraph to demonstrate their indoor S’mores fire pit.

 14. Use APNGs To Enhance The Subscriber’s Experience

 When compared to GIFs, APNGs boast of a higher resolution and better image quality.
 The best part is that it does not even affect the loading speed of the email by making it too heavy.
 If you are not too happy with GIFs, you can switch to APNGs.
 The only downside is that it needs special tools and expertise to create these animations.

-It can be used in diverse industries to create a more profound impact through the emails.
+It can be used in diverse industries to create a more profound impact through emails.

-GIFs have evolved and therefore, it has become imperative to add innovation to its usage.
-They have come a long way from being used merely in the ecommerce industry to display multiple products.
+GIFs have evolved and it is therefore imperative to add innovation to their usage.
+They have come a long way from being used merely in the ecommerce industry to display multiple products and services by various industries.
 Now, marketers have started using it in several out-of-the-box ways.